koltyakov/pgcopy/README.md

 ## Examples

 See [Quick start](docs/quick-start.md) for compact, copy-pasteable examples covering dry-run, web UI, performance flags, and filtering.

+Tip: If your environment requires very long-running operations, you can pass `--no-timeouts` to disable internal deadlines.
+This relies on server-side timeouts for protection and may wait indefinitely.

 ## Building from Source